extremecoders-re/weasel-keygen/README.md

 ## Compile Instructions

 To compile, open a new Python3 Colab Notebook and follow the steps below.
 Ensure that the project Hardware Acclerator  is set to GPU.
-Alternatively, use this notebook.
+Alternatively, use [this notebook]().

 ```
 ! git clone https://github.com/extremecoders-re/weasel-keygen
 ! chmod +x ./weasel-keygen/keygen.py
 ! chmod +x ./weasel-keygen/fix.py
 ! chmod +x ./weasel-keygen/gen_kernel.py
-! cd weasel-solver && make guess
+! cd weasel-keygen && make guess
 ```

 To generate a password, simply run keygen.py.
 To make the process faster, a part of the password is randomly generated while the other half is calculated.
 As a result, ocasionally it may fail to generate a password, in that case retry.
 Examples

 ```
-! cd weasel-solver && ./keygen.py 0xec
+! cd weasel-keygen && ./keygen.py 0xec

 Username:  0xec
 Password: YBG3T-6EWUG
 ```

 ```
-! cd weasel-solver && ./keygen.py kao
+! cd weasel-keygen && ./keygen.py kao
 Username:  kao
 Password: QL9UB-LTKYY
 ```

 ```
-! cd weasel-solver && ./keygen.py extremecoders
+! cd weasel-keygen && ./keygen.py extremecoders
 Username:  extremecoders
 Password: RAGWC-XW6VP
 ```